Trade directory · Colorado Springs metro · Colorado

 Licensing Requirements

 Colorado requires Commercial Pesticide Applicator License through Colorado Department of Agriculture.
-Must pass core exam plus category-specific exams (7A for structural pest control).
-Requires 40 hours continuing education every 3 years.
-Business license required through local municipality.
+Must pass state exam covering pest identification, pesticide safety, application methods, and regulations.
+License renewal required every 3 years with continuing education credits.
+Business license required in Colorado Springs.

 §2